mojsony/api-descriptions/sales-arrangement/src/sales-arrangement-guide.md

 }
 ```

+If you analyze this response you can see that complex structure of fees and interest rates is supported, with lower limits, upper limits and variations from standard product conditions.
+The purpose of separate presentation of these variations is price transparency - to show the customer why he got some discount and explain the scope in which it is valid.
+These variations are advanced concepts and are not supported by all back-end systems implementing this API.

 **Congratulations!** You have completed getting started tutorial on most common steps when working with Content Management API.
 To learn more look at the reference documentation for [available operations](swagger-ui).